Prakhar2211/Prakhar2211/README.md

 ## Hi there
 ## Introducing Myself 👋

 Hi there!
-I'm Prakhar Bundela, a self-taught data analyst.
-I have been teaching myself SQL, Python, and Tableau ever since.
+I'm Prakhar Bundela,
 - 🌱 I’m am a graduate of IIT(ISM), Dhanbad
+- I'm almost always solving something new in my repos

 ### 💡 My Skills
 - Data preparation, quality assurance, and analysis